Patrick J. Kennedy: Use of alcohol and other drugs

-Kennedy has acknowledged being treated for cocaine use during his teenage years, and admitted that he abused alcohol and other drugs while he was a student at Providence College.
+Kennedy acknowledged having a drug habit as a teenager and was treated at a rehabilitation center in 1986 and received counseling.
 He sought treatment for an OxyContin addiction in 2006.
-Due to his experience with addiction, Kennedy advocates against the legalization of recreational marijuana, but supports its medicinal use.
+Due to his experience with addiction, Kennedy advocates against the legalization of recreational marijuana, but supports it for medical use.

 Capitol Hill intoxicated-driving accident

 On May 4, 2006, Kennedy crashed his automobile into a barricade on Capitol Hill in Washington, D.C., at 2:45 a.m.
 A United States Capitol Police official said the congressman had appeared intoxicated when he crashed his car.
 According to Kennedy, he was disoriented from the prescription medications Ambien and Phenergan.
 Anonymous sources are alleged to have seen Kennedy drinking at the nearby Hawk & Dove bar prior to the accident.
 Kennedy also stated to officers that he was "late for a vote".
 However, the last vote of the night had occurred almost six hours earlier.
 The standard field sobriety test was not administered, and Kennedy was driven home by an officer.

-On May 5, 2006, Kennedy admitted publicly that he had an addiction to prescription medication and announced he would be readmitting himself to a drug-rehabilitation facility at the Mayo Clinic in Minnesota where he had sought treatment for prior addictions.
+The next day, Kennedy admitted publicly that he had an addiction to prescription medication and announced he would be readmitting himself to a drug-rehabilitation facility at the Mayo Clinic in Minnesota where he had sought treatment for prior addictions.
 He has stated that he has no recollection of the car crash.
-On May 8, 2006, Kennedy got a show of support when he was endorsed by the Rhode Island Democratic Party.
-On June 5, 2006, Kennedy was released from drug rehabilitation.
+A few days later, Kennedy received a show of support when he was endorsed by the Rhode Island Democratic Party.
+A month after the incident, Kennedy was released from drug rehabilitation.

 On June 13, 2006, Kennedy made a deal with prosecutors and pleaded guilty to a charge of driving under the influence of prescription drugs.
 He was sentenced to one-year probation and a fine of $350.
 Two of the three charges (reckless driving and failure to exhibit a driving permit) were dismissed.
 He was also ordered to attend a rehabilitation program that includes weekly urine tests, twice-weekly meetings with a probation officer, near-daily Alcoholics Anonymous meetings and a weekly meeting of recovering addicts.

 On June 12, 2009, Kennedy announced that he had again entered rehab, for an indefinite time at an undisclosed facility.
 In a statement to the press, Kennedy said that his recovery is a "life-long process" and that he would do whatever it takes to preserve his health: "I have decided to temporarily step away from my normal routine to ensure that I am being as vigilant as possible in my recovery", Kennedy said.

-As of 2018, Kennedy says that he has been sober for more than six years.
+In 2018, Kennedy said that he had been sober for more than six years.